lrotermund/blog/content/posts/from-zero-to-terraform-hero-without-paying-dollar.md

 When I worked at an advertising agency until early 2020, all the websites and software solutions we developed and delivered to our clients were hosted on self-managed shared and dedicated servers at a trusted server provider.
-In my last two jobs, however, I came into more contact with cloud computing providers, which is also the core and motivation for this article.
+In the following two jobs, however, I came into more contact with cloud computing providers, which is also the core and motivation for this article.
 If I were in my position at the advertising agency again, I would use cloud computing services more often, simply because it would have saved me a lot of work.

 I would like to take you with me on my learning journey.
-We'll start with the classic {{< abbr "VPS" "Virtueller privater Server" >}} and then look at cloud computing and infrastructure as code.
+We'll start with the classic {{< abbr "VPS" "Virtual private server" >}} and then look at cloud computing and infrastructure as code.
 After a look at the
-{{< abbr "IaC" "Infrastructure as Code" >}} providers Terraform and OpenTofu, we will build a hands-on Terraform project together and continuously apply it to the local AWS abstraction layer LocalStack to emulate as much real Terraform behavior as possible.
+{{< abbr "IaC" "Infrastructure as Code" >}} providers Terraform and OpenTofu, we will build a hands-on Terraform project together and continuously apply it to the local AWS abstraction layer [LocalStack](https://www.localstack.cloud/) to emulate as much real Terraform behavior as possible.

 {{< toc >}}